 They stay so juicy and there is plenty of flavor.
 Of course I didn’t get the best pictures during the competition.

 There was a lot going on and I was too excited.
-But I’ve had people clamoring for this recipe and that of the winning entry, K.C.’s Turkey Bacon Explosion.
+But I’ve had people clamoring for this recipe and that of the winning entry, K.C.’s Bacon Explosion.

 I aim to please, so we decided to remake both and share them with you.
 Now you are armed and dangerous if ever you enter into your own poultry grilling contest!